MarcAntoineRaymond/GomenHashai/README.md

 ![GomenHashai Logo](logo/logo.png)

-GomenHashai guarantee images integrity in your k8s cluster by adding digests from a trusted set to your pods.
-It will also apologize for denying and gently terminating pods that does not use a trusted digest. 🍣GomenHashai!
+Keep your Kubernetes cluster safe by ensuring all pod images use digests from a trusted set.
+GomenHashai verifies image integrity and gently apologizes as it gracefully denies or terminates pods that don’t meet the standard.
+Gomen Hashai~ 🙇

+Built with security 🛡️ in mind, 🍣 GomenHashai ships with strong default protections.

+*✨ “GomenHashai” is a playful mix of “Gomen nasai” (ごめんなさい – Japanese for “I’m sorry”) and “Hash,” referencing image digests.
+Because it says sorry when it denies your pods 😄. 🍣*

 ---